wg-perception/object_recognition_core/_sources/infrastructure/couch.txt

 Library
 =======

 Object Recognition tools manipulate the database either using libCURL or python-couchdb.
 You may find it helpful to browse the default db HTML interface at http://localhost:5984/_utils

+We also provide scripts located for maintenance located in the db_scripts folder.